marksailes/snapstart-priming-guide/README.md

 ## Conclusion

 Both strategies unfortunately involve additional work and complexity as a trade-off to improve first invoke latency.
 Automatic priming allows you to prime your application without calling methods that have an effect outside of the application.
 A list of classes can be made in a development environment and either checked into a project or created as part of the build process.
 If this isn't an issue then manually priming is a simpler approach.

+Less work would be required by the application developer if library and framework developers added support for priming.